HollyT85/QuizProject2/README.md

 <u><b>Overview</b></u><br>

-I created a mythology quiz as I wanted to create an interactive game that people could enjoy; it is designed to allow people to both test their knowledge and to create some curiosity about some of the more 'obscure' myths.
+I created a mythology quiz as I wanted to create an interactive game that people could enjoy; it is designed to allow people to both test their knowledge and to create some curiosity about some of the more 'obscure' myths that people may not know about.

+I wanted the quiz to have three levels so it could be enjoyed / a curiosity tool for anyone who plays.

 <u><b>Site Overview and UX</b></u>